Adavideo/muia_documents_classifier/README.md

 	2nd line: path for the test dataset.
 	3rd line: path of the glossary file.
 	4th line: True to use the glossary, False to don't use it.
+	5th line: path for the files to classify in the second classifier 6th line: path for the folder to put the classified documents 7th line: character that separate folders on paths. "/" or "\" depending on the operating system.

 The paths are by default writen for linux.
 They should be edited before executing the program in a diferent operating system.